Main illustration: Talia Gavish

 From a customer’s point of view, a lower response time is always better.
 But depending on how you’ve defined your support, response time is often the first place you make trade offs for some or all of your customers.
 For example, you may decide free customers won’t get a response until all queries from your paid customers are dealt with.
 If you go down that road don’t be surprised if you see free to paid conversion rates drop off.
 A significant outage that generates lots of customer contact, as per the graph above, can also skew your support metrics.

 It’s worth remembering that time to first response can be gamed easily by your team – it can be as simple as answering lots of calls and hanging up immediately or copying and pasting canned responses into messages.
-Making it the primary target for individual performance isn’t wise.
+Making first response time the primary target for individual performance isn’t wise.
 Both the average (mean) and the median – which limits the effect of outliers in the data – are a good start.
 A very useful additional data point is to look at the 90th percentile value.
 This is the longest wait time for 90% of your customers that get in touch.

-Grouping your response time stats by day of the week and hour of the day is especially important.
-Spotting times of the day or week that you perform badly is a clear indicator that you might need to organize your team differently e.g. staggered shifts, or hiring people for the hours you are not covering adequately.
+Grouping your reply time stats by day of the week and hour of the day is especially important.
+Spotting times of the day or week that you perform badly is a clear indicator that you might need to organize your team members differently e.g. staggered shifts, or hiring people for the hours you are not covering adequately.

 5. Customer satisfaction

 There are many ways to measure customer satisfaction.
 But making it ubiquitous and extremely lightweight is key to getting a large number of users to respond.
 A popular approach is the one pioneered by Basecamp.
 They added a simple question to the signature of all their support emails asking how they did and giving the user just three simple links to click (Good, OK, Bad) in order to register their response.
 There are also many products that allow you append a simple Net Promoter Score (NPS) survey to the bottom of emails.
+This makes it easy to know your customer satisfaction score and requires very little effort on your customer’s part.
+Understanding customer satisfaction through these means will help you anticipate future churn and improve customer retention.

-The power of the right support metrics
+The power of the right customer support metrics